 Clicking on this icon with the Zotero desktop application open will import any available citation information.

 For single items, a window will pop up allowing you to choose where to save the citation.
 By default, it will chose the collection currently open in Zotero.
-If a PDF is available, it will download as an attachment to the record.
+If a PDF is available, it will try to download it as an attachment to the record.
 Zotero will also save a snapshot of the webpage.
 The window will disappear after a few moments, or after selecting a folder.

 If multiple citations exist on a page, for example if you are viewing search results in a database, you will see a different window appear.
 The Zotero Item Selector will allow you to pick which items you want to import into your library.

-After making your selections, press the OK button, you will then be able to select where you want the citations to be saved.
+After making your selections, press the OK button.
+You will then be able to select where you want the citations to be saved.

 You can add some items to Zotero by identifiers.
 Identifiers that Zotero can recognize are: